rceballosdf/SinglePurposeFramework/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Clone the repo and have fun!

 ### Prerequisites

-What things you need to install the software and how to install them
+You can execute this framework from XAMPP or IIS

 ```
-Give examples
+Give examples (Pending)
 ```

-### Installing
+### Installing (Pending)

 A step by step series of examples that tell you have to get a development env running